Scotland must 'stay patient' against Spain - Clarke

 The hosts are buoyed by a 3-0 win over Cyprus in Glasgow on Saturday, while Spain opened Euro 2024 qualifying with the same scoreline at home to Norway.

-"Cyprus was a different proposition," said Clarke.
+"Cyprus were a different proposition," said Clarke.
 "We had more attacking opportunities than maybe we will get tomorrow, but when we get attacking opportunities against Spain we have to capitalise on them."

-Spain beat Scotland home and away in qualifying before defending their European Championship title in 2012.
+Spain beat Scotland home and away in qualifying, before defending their European Championship title in 2012.

 But the Spanish are rebuilding after a disappointing World Cup in Qatar, with Luis de la Fuente replacing Luis Enrique as manager.